an3l/mariadb.org-tools/anel/semisync-blog/semisync-blog.md

 may lead to missing transactions relative to the primary.
 ![Alt text](async_no_events.png)

-To overcome this type of errors, there is semi-sync replication and fully sync replication.
+To overcome this type of errors, there is semi-sync replication and fully sync replication, that we plan to implement eventually as [MDEV-19140](https://jira.mariadb.org/browse/MDEV-19140), or to use [Galera](https://mariadb.com/kb/en/galera-cluster/).
 While in fully sync replication all replicas have to verify single transaction before primary returns to the session that executed the transaction in semi-sync type of replication at least one replica needs to acknowledge transaction event that is transmitted successfully, that gives faster replication compared to the